mfiles music files mfiles film music

 There are many good soundtrack CDs of music by Basil Poledouris, and we recommend the following:

-For web-sites dedicated to Poledouris, we recommend Poleworld, a fan-site in Spanish and English with much material related to Poledouris and other film composers.
-There is also a site known as as The Official Basil Poledouris site which has soundclips in MP3 format and photographs of the composer.
+For web-sites dedicated to Poledouris, there is The Official Basil Poledouris site which has soundclips in MP3 format and photographs of the composer.